smparker/mudslide/README.md

 See `TrajGenConst` for an example.

 ## Surfaces
-Scans of the surfaces can be printed using the surfaces.py script.
-For usage, call
+Scans of the surfaces can be printed using the `surface` command that is included for the installation.
+For usage, make sure your `PATH` includes the installation directory for scripts (e.g., by running
+`export PATH=$(python -m site --user-base)/bin:$PATH`) and run

-    python surfaces.py -h
+    surface -h

 # Notes
 * This package is written to take advantage of doxygen!